penpot/penpot-files/CONTRIBUTING.md

 them from the repository in case the author does not respond to possible bugs in it.

-The contributed files should be licensed with an recogniced OpenSource license.
+The contributed files should be licensed with a recognised OpenSource license.
 If the license is different that the official one, you should contribute the license file in this way: